 Remember, looking into your credit score does not count as a hard inquiry into your credit and is not one of the factors that will affect your score.

 More: Get a free credit score and credit monitoring from Credit Sesame today.

 2. Credit scores through credit card issuers

 If you have a credit card, you might be in luck.
-Several card issuers provide credit monitoring or credit scores for cardholders as a perk, but it's important to know that most of these services only refresh once per month.
+Several card issuers provide credit scores for cardholders as a perk, but it's important to know that most of these services only refresh once per month.

 Issuers might include:

 - American Express: Free monthly FICO score, the most common type of credit score.

 - Barclays: Free FICO scores plus credit monitoring.